-6.2 Bar Charts and Summary tables of Listed sites:
+6.2 Bar Charts and Summary tables of Listed sites.
+The summary tables are catagorised as follows:

 - 1. Tehsil wise listing of sites

 - 2. Grade wise listing of sites

 - 3. Typology wise listing of sites

 - 4. Ownership wise listing of sites